Roy Lubit MD, Ph.D. is a nationally recognized Forensic Psychiatrist, board certified in

 Forensic Psychiatry, Child and Adolescent Psychiatry, and Psychiatry and Neurology.

-Dr. Lubit has appeared as an expert witness in excess of two hundred times, and is widely
+Dr. Lubit has appeared as an expert witness hundreds of times, and is widely

 acknowledged for his expertise in: